 Comparing welcome bonuses

-Meanwhile the Ink Business Unlimited Card is offering a welcome bonus of 50,000 points after spending $3,000 within three months.
+Meanwhile, the Ink Business Unlimited Card is offering a welcome bonus of 75,000 points after spending $7,500 within three months, which is the best bonus we’ve seen on the card.
 In conjunction with a card earning Ultimate Rewards points, the points earned on this card can be converted into Ultimate Rewards points, which I value at 1.7 cents each.
-So to me the welcome bonus is worth up to $850, which I consider to be the best welcome bonus on any no annual fee card.
+To me the welcome bonus is worth up to $1,275, which I consider to be the best welcome bonus on any no annual fee card.

 Winner: The Ink Business Unlimited wins by a long shot in this regard.

 The welcome bonus on the Blue Business Plus Card is “once in a lifetime.”
-The good news is that applying for the card doesn’t count towards the 5/24 restriction.
+The good news is that applying for the card doesn’t count towards Chase’s 5/24 rule, meaning that getting this card doesn’t impact your ability to get approved for a Chase card.
 Furthermore, anecdotally I find that American Express business cards are among the easiest to be approved for.